flamelily-bluescsi/bluescsi/adlibpicomem.md

 {% endif %}
 <hr>

-If you ONLY want to purchase this Adlib DAC (Digital to Analog converter) without a PicoMEM, please use this gold add to cart button below which includes postage and packing cost (worldwide) as if purchasing with a PicoMEM the post cost is free.
+If you ONLY want to purchase this Adlib DAC (Digital to Analog converter) without a PicoMEM, please use this "add to cart" button below which includes postage and packing cost (worldwide) as if purchasing with a PicoMEM the post cost is free.
 {% if site.adlib > 0 %}
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_blank">
   <input type="hidden" name="cmd" value="_s-xclick" />